blakeembrey/writing/src/articles/2014/09/building-a-blog-with-metalsmith/index.md

   .source('src')
   .destination('build')
   .build(function (err) {
+    if (err) {
-    if (err) throw err;
+      throw err;
+    }
   });
 ```

 ## Adding articles

-At this point, we already have a working metalsmith instance - it just doesn't do anything yet.
+Now you have a working Metalsmith instance - it just doesn't do anything yet.
 There aren't any files in `src` and no plugins are being used to process data yet.
-First things first, let's create an `articles` (or any other name you see fit) directory under `src`.
-Inside that folder, we'll create our first markdown file named whatever we want - just make sure the extension is `.md`.
-Personally, I opted for a `year/month/slug/index.md` format for storing articles.
+First things first, let's create an `articles` (or `posts`, etc.) directory under `src`.
+This structure will a part of our url (E.g. `/articles/...`).
+Inside the directory you created, you need to create your first markdown file.
+The snippet below is a very simple article with metadata.

 ```
 ---